Human Shadow Etched in Stone: Hiroshima Branch of Sumitomo Bank

-Human Shadow Etched in Stone was originally part of the stone steps at the entrance of the Hiroshima Branch of Sumitomo Bank, located 260 meters from ground zero.
+Human Shadow Etched in Stone was originally part of the stone steps at the entrance of the Hiroshima Branch of Sumitomo Bank, located 260 m from ground zero.
 The current location of the Sumitomo Mitsui Banking Corporation, Hiroshima Branch is Kamiya-cho 1 Chome.
 (Note: The branch had been in Nakajima-Honmachi before it was transferred to a new building in Kamiya-cho.)

 The bank was built in 1928.
-It was designed by Kenzō Takekoshi (竹腰健造) at the department of engineering of Sumitomo Group (now Nikken Sekkei), and was constructed by the Obayashi Corporation.
+It was designed by Kenzō Takekoshi at the department of engineering of Sumitomo Group (now Nikken Sekkei), and was constructed by the Obayashi Corporation.
 The building was constructed out of reinforced concrete, with four floors above ground and one below with an open ceiling up to the third floor.
 The rooms for business, reception and coinage were on the first floor, the meeting rooms and cafeteria on the fourth floor, and the boiler room in the basement.
 It was built south of the head office of Geibi Bank (now head office of Hiroshima Bank), which had been built the year before and was almost the same size.
 It was designed in a general Romanesque architectural style, and was characterized by a large arch with molding on its front façade.

 The building was severely damaged in the bombing of August 6, 1945.
 Although most of the building's interior was destroyed, the coin room, cash, and passbooks were undamaged.
 Papers from inside the building were blown as far away as Numata-cho by the blast.
 (Note: According to the online map, it is approximately nine kilometers from ground zero to Numata-cho.)

 On the morning of the bombing, the bank was to be open as usual.
 Most of the employees were on their way to the office when the bomb was dropped.
 There were 29 employees killed immediately (including those in the branch and those on their way to work), 40 were injured and none missing.
 Some of the survivors died within a few days from radiation sickness, while others worked until retirement.
 Passersby took refuge in the building as it was close to ground zero, and a large number of bodies were recovered.

 After the war, the Hiroshima Branch reopened.
-"The Human Shadow of Death" and the Atomic Bomb Dome quickly became landmarks for the bomb's destructive power and the loss of life.
+"The Human Shadow of Death" and the Atomic Bomb Dome quickly became landmarks for the destructive power of the bomb and the loss of life.
 To preserve the shadow, in 1959 Sumitomo Bank built a fence surrounding the stone, and in 1967 the stone was covered with tempered glass to prevent its deterioration.

 The Hiroshima Branch was rebuilt in 1971.
 The stone steps with the shadow were removed and donated to the Hiroshima Peace Memorial Museum.